 Of course, the current COVID-19 pandemic is placing new, never-seen before pressures on beverage supply chains.
 Demand in on-trade has almost ground to a halt while off-trade demand has significantly increased as countries go into lockdown.
 This has had a dramatic impact on product mix with an associated knock-on effect in supply chains.
 Coupled with this, manufacturers must institute social distancing measures in their operations to prevent employees coming into close contact with each other.
 As always in incredibly tough times, we are seeing novel solutions being developed whereby shifts are segregated, lines are partitioned from each other and there is no overlap between incoming and outgoing shifts.

 How can beverage organizations leverage operational excellence to drive ROI in this changing landscape?

 In this environment, having highly skilled and capable people who are able to solve new problems quickly is vital.
 Ensuring that these teams work guided by rigorous process and standard work ensures that there will be consistent levels of quality and output.
 This level of capable people typically keeps identifying new ways to add value to the operation - whether it be increasing capacity, improving performance, or innovating both products and process.

 During the COVID-19 crisis with so many unknown factors, managing a beverage supply chain is very challenging.
 Operational excellence practices can add speed to your daily routines and value to your emergency planning and preparedness.
-This may include assessing and resolving critical capacity constraints, rapid implementation of daily management systems to ensure visualisation and fast decision-making, and standardisation of practices and routines to ensure rapid replication and adoption through the business.
+This may include assessing and resolving critical capacity constraints, rapid implementation of daily management systems to ensure visualization and fast decision-making, and standardization of practices and routines to ensure rapid replication and adoption through the business.
 Above all, clear leadership and coaching of staff is paramount through these uncertain times.